Your Mobile Number Is a Target for Identity Theft

 Hackers can hijack your mobile phone number in the same way they can take over your email account.
 Known as porting, cybercriminals use stolen personal information to impersonate you and contact your mobile carrier to make changes to your account.
 The term porting comes from Wireless Local Number Portability (WLNP), a law dating back to 2003 that requires carriers to allow mobile users to move their existing number to a new carrier.

-To prevent identity theft use dfndr security’s Identity Theft feature to track multiple logins and ensure none of your data is breached:
+To help prevent this from happening, use the Identity Theft Reports feature to track multiple logins and ensure none of your data is breached:

 What is Porting?